francesca-pizzighini/foodie/README.md

 ### Technical requisite

 - Using React
 - Implementing a searchbar which search in all vegetarian recipes, and only them.
-Reading carefully the documentation of the API we required for this
+Reading carefully the documentation of the API was required for this
 - Every recipe needs to show name and image of the dish
-- Every recipe in clickable and redirect to a specific page where you can see more details about that dish
+- Every recipe is clickable and redirect to a specific page where you can see more details about that dish
 - Responsive designe
 - Organized project structure
 - UX and UI easy to use